Shreeja-AirMetro/Github-Notes/Paper-Writing/VTC - Conf.md

 7 Robust Multi-Agent Collaborative Perception via TripleAttention and Dynamic Gating Wei Li, Lin Ma, Harbin Institute of Technology; Andrea Sciarrone, University of Genoa
 8 Robust Vehicle Control with Smoothing and Prediction under Delayed Communication I-Ching Tseng, Yi-H

+---
+10/11

+- We try with datamesh U-Space paper - as conf in nice - will be relavnat
+- Talk from communication perspective
+- Redo the results
+-